Prerequisites for Authorize.Net Integration¶

 While configuring your Authorize.Net account, note down the security measures and, particularly, the Card Code Verification (CCV) security setup.
-Ensure that Authorize.Net integration configuration in the OroCommerce is aligned with the one in the Authorize.Net.
-For example, the Require CVV Entry option should indicate whether your Authorize.Net account is set to demand CVV from buyers or not.
+Ensure that Authorize.Net integration configuration in the OroCommerce is aligned with the one in Authorize.Net.
+For example, the Require CVV Entry option should indicate whether your Authorize.Net account is set to demand CVV from buyers, or not.

 - API Login ID

 - Transaction Key

 You need them to set up the integration between OroCommerce and Authorize.Net.